nicholasadamou/set-me-up/README.md

 #### [Rust](.dotfiles/tag-smu/modules/rust)

-I primarily install the the Rust toolchain because I like to use the `cargo` package manager.
+I primarily install the Rust toolchain because I like to use the `cargo` package manager.
 I then can gain access to an easy install of [`topgrade`](https://github.com/r-darwish/topgrade) which simply _upgrades all the things_ on your Linux or Mac OS system.

 #### [terminal](.dotfiles/tag-smu/modules/terminal)